 As an expectant parent, nothing brings you more joy than to have a happy and healthy baby.
-However, medical negligence during pregnancy and the delivery process may cause the newborn to develop cerebral palsy.
+However, doctor negligence during pregnancy and the delivery process may cause the newborn to develop cerebral palsy.

 Cerebral palsy is a devastating health problem which often occurs as a result of low oxygen levels reaching the brain of an infant during labor or delivery.
 Regardless of how minor or severe the condition is, its impact on the child and parents is for a lifetime.
 While some newborns suffer cerebral palsy through no fault of anyone, about 10% of infants born with the condition develop it due to medical negligence.